FerGMdev/vue-pos-system/README.md

-# Real Estate Admin Panel
+# Point of Sale with Vue

 This full-stack is a point of sale system that allows users to manage the inventory of products (hoodies, sneakers, glasses), record sales, apply discounts, and generate daily sales reports.
 The application features a user-friendly interface with a shopping cart, discount coupon management, and real-time stock updates.
 The admin panel provides comprehensive sales analytics, including a calendar-based sales history and detailed transaction records.
 The application is built using Vue.js, Tailwind CSS, Form Kit, and Firebase for authentication, database, and file storage, providing a robust and scalable solution for small to medium-sized retail businesses.

 ## Features
 Inventory Management